IP050/zoho_one/crm_api/readme.md

 **What do I need to use this**

 - A zoho CRM account
-- CRM API client_id and client_id, the auth flow in crm_api.py covers the refresh + auth tokens
+- CRM API client_id and client_id, while getting those you will also obtain a token, the auth flow in crm_api.py covers the refresh + auth tokens for V5

 **When / why to use this**

+- You don't want unecesarry scripts on your webapp
 - You want to control whatever happens to your forms first, but capture the leads in zoho after
-- You don't want unecesarry scripts on your webapp
 - You don't want to host a zoho form
 - You don't want to embed a zoho form

 **I don't want to use docker**

+Create an app dir, rename files to your liking and run it as any other fastapi app

 ```
 python -m pip install -r requirements.txt